cakephp/docs/en/plugins.rst

 -------------------

-Controllers for our pizza plugin will be stored in /app/plugins/pizza/controllers/.
+Controllers for our pizza plugin will be stored in /app/Plugin/Pizza/Controller/.
 Since the main thing we'll be tracking is pizza orders, we'll need an OrdersController for this plugin.

-While it isn't required, it is recommended that you name your plugin controllers something relatively unique in order to avoid namespace conflicts with parent applications.
-Its not a stretch to think that a parent application might have a UsersController, OrdersController, or ProductsController: so you might want to be creative with controller names, or prepend the name of the plugin to the classname (PizzaOrdersController, in this case).
+Make sure to prepend the name of the plugin to the classname (PizzaOrdersController, in this case) when referencing the class.

-So, we place our new PizzaOrdersController in /app/plugins/pizza/controllers and it looks like so:
+So, we place our new PizzaOrdersController in /app/Plugin/Pizza/Controller and it looks like so:

 ::

-    // /app/plugins/pizza/controllers/pizza_orders_controller.php
+    // /app/Plugin/Pizza/Controller/PizzaOrdersController.php
     class PizzaOrdersController extends PizzaAppController {
         var $name = 'PizzaOrders';
         var $uses = array('Pizza.PizzaOrder');